YogeshwaranS-ABD/YogeshwaranS-ABD/README.md

 ### Hi there 👋
-- 🎓 I have completed my Bachelors degree in Electronics and Communication Engineering at t St. Joseph's College of Engineering, OMR, Chennai.
+- 🎓 I have completed my Bachelors degree in Electronics and Communication Engineering at St. Joseph's College of Engineering, OMR, Chennai.
 Year of passing 2024.
 - 🌱 I’m currently learning REST API.
 - 🌱 I'm currently working on JAVA, Hibernate, REST API, MAVEN and Spring boot for making an Enterprise Application.
 - ⚡ I have completed my final year project with Rahul.R from my class.
 The project is to develop a deep learning model to extract the rooftop area from a satelitte images.
 We also presesnted a paper about this work in ICITIIT'24 an International IEEE Conference under Track-7.
 I'm Proud to say that, we also received the best paper award for this paper.
--  📫 How to reach me: 📧 yogeshwarangsm1@gmail.com.  📷: @abd_photo_gallery
+-  📫 How to reach me: 📧 yogeshwarangsm1@gmail.com.
+-  Hobby - 📷: @abd_photo_gallery
 <!--
 **YogeshwaranS-ABD/YogeshwaranS-ABD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.